Proctitis and Anusitis

 Prognosis

 For the more chronic diseases, such as IBD, outcomes and prognoses vary.
 Clearly, in medically treated ulcerative colitis and proctitis, approximately 40-70% of cases do not require operation.
 If proctocolectomy is performed, the patient is cured of the disease.
-Crohn disease is another story: Because it can occur in all portions of the GI tract, even after a proctectomy, Crohn disease has a recurrence rate in the range of 45-90%.
+CD is another story: Because it can occur in all portions of the GI tract, even after a proctectomy, CD has a recurrence rate in the range of 45-90%.

 Diversion proctitis generally has a good outcome and prognosis once the diversion is reversed.

 The outcome and prognosis of radiation proctitis vary with the severity of proctitis.
-Outcomes range from requiring a few medical treatments in the form of enemas to surgery.
+Outcomes range from requiring only a few medical treatments in the form of enemas to requiring surgical treatment.
 Complication rates for surgical treatment have been reported to be as high as 75%.

 Previous